hackclub/hackclub/workshops/fetch_a_hack_clubber/README.md

 Not sure where to go, here a few examples of next steps:

 * Using the custom CSS from Scrapbook, [this version of the project](https://meet-hackclub.vercel.app) makes each profile more personal!
-* Want to get a specfic user?
+* Want to get a specific user?
 I've built a version that allows you to do that by appending their username to the URL, [find me here](https://meet-hackclub.vercel.app/sampoder).
 * What more data could we get?
 We could get a post of their's from Scrapbook, like [I did here](https://meet-hackclub.vercel.app/post-ver)!

 Make something cool?
 Awesomeeee!!!!
 Share it on [#ship](https://hackclub.slack.com/archives/C0M8PUPU6/) in the Slack and tag me with [@sampoder](https://hackclub.slack.com/archives/DT08DHJKF/)!